Business Intelligence

 Customization Capabilities

-Tableau offers a range of customization tools so users can design dashboards that align with their brand and analytical goals.
+Tableau offers a deep set of customisation tools, so teams can design dashboards that match their brand and their analytical goals.
 From tweaking shapes, color palettes, and fonts to creating layouts tailored for desktop, tablet, or mobile, Tableau ensures every report looks polished and professional.

 The platform supports both tiled and floating layouts, with layout containers that adjust dynamically for optimal viewing across devices.
 For those who need specific designs, device-specific layouts provide even greater control.